-But, when we are together in the small, one-room, crudely constructed church building, they seem like any other child anywhere else.
+But, when we are together in the small, one-room, crudely constructed church building, they seem like any other child anywhere else in the world.
 We hug, talk, laugh, and play.
 Don’t get me wrong, a good number of them carry the signs of malnourishment and difficult life situations.
 But underneath the skin on the level that counts, we are all one and the same.
 Culture and life circumstances color and shape our thinking, but at the core we are alike.
 We all desire to have enough to eat, to feel safe, and to be happy.

 Yesterday, while teaching the children English, I asked, “How do we love others?”
 They enthusiastically replied: